SC Beira-Mar (Tarrafal)

-Sport Clube Beira-Mar do Tarrafal is a association football club that plays in the Santiago Island North League in Cape Verde.
+Sport Clube Beira-Mar do Tarrafal is an association football club that plays in the Santiago Island North League in Cape Verde.
 It is based in the village of Chão Bom nearly 2 km south of Tarrafal in the northernmost part of the island of Santiago and plays in the Estádio de Mangue.
 Since the implementation of the two tier regional system in 2015, Beira-Mar is one of ten unrelegated clubs of the north of the island Santiago.

 Along with Varandinha and Santa Cruz's Scorpion Vermelho, it is considered being the most popular club of the north of the island.